Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Air Quality

-• Backup generators: Diesel emissions during testing/outages
+• Generators: Diesel emissions during testing/outages

-• Testing schedule: Monthly or quarterly
+• Schedule: Monthly or quarterly testing

 • Permits: State air quality permits required